Oxfam is a global movement of people working together to end the injustice of poverty.

 Do you have a proven ability to create lasting change through compelling political influencing and your excellent knowledge of the political landscape in Scotland?

-Do you have significant experience of policy development on poverty, inequality and climate change?
+Do you have significant experience of policy development – including on areas like poverty, inequality, climate change and gender justice?

-Are you passionate about working in equal partnership with others?
+Are you passionate about working in equal partnership with others to build a fairer world?

 Are you ready to embody the values and aspirations of a culture that is safe, feminist and partner-led?

-We are looking for an Advocacy Advisor to join Oxfam’s impactful team in Scotland.
+We are looking for an experienced Advocacy Advisor to join Oxfam’s impactful team in Scotland.

 We’re looking for a candidate who cares deeply about Oxfam's mission to end poverty and is personally aligned to our feminist principles and values of empowerment, accountability and inclusion in all you do.